 2. How does this difference play out in day to day teaching?

 The primary difference is the motivations for the students.
 The adult ESL learners I teach in the States have both intrinsic and extrinsic motivations for learning English.
 They study English for an external purpose – to get a job, communicate at the supermarket store, speak to their kids, etc. The stakes are very high as many don’t want to return to their respective countries.
 They want to thrive in America.
 Many of these learners also possess intrinsic motivation – which means, they study the language for the sake of learning it and have a real deep desire.
-This is not to say that teaching ESL learners is a bunch of roses – read here to learn of some of the challenges in teaching this population.

 When I taught EFL in Israel for twelve years, I had to constantly unique and interesting ways to keep my language learners on task.
 Learning English is not a given for these students and I did my best to work with the discipline problems – some of which were culturally influenced.
 One of the biggest challenges was maintaining their attention for the entire lesson.
 I also had large heterogenous classes.